How to Remove Tannins From Water

 Sometimes, surface water, or local runoff, passes through the decayed leaves and tannin-rich soil and absorbs all the tannins before seeping into your well through cracked well walls.

-Effects of Tannins on Drinking Water
+Impact of Tannins on Drinking Water

 Water extremely contaminated by tannins will appear yellow or brown, like tea or apple juice, depending on the concentration of contamination.